 We will specifically target hospitals with a bionics research focus and private healthcare professionals/specialists that utilise bionic technologies in patient care.
-The success and profitability of the Company will depend on our ability to secure a long-term and large scale customer base or licensing arrangements, in order to sell and license our product at a profit.
+The success and profitability of the Company will depend on our ability to secure a long-term and large scale customer base or licensing arrangements in order to sell and license our product at a profit.

-2.2.4 Organisational structure
+2.2.4 What does our organisation look like?

 Provide a description of your organisational structure.
-See Table 14 in RG 000 for further guidance on what information should be included.
+See Table 14 in RG 261 for further guidance on what information should be included.
 An illustrative example is provided below.